MiaTroy/half-baked/sides/potato-salad.md

 - [ ] `Chopping Board`
 - [ ] `Stiring Spatula`
 ## Preparation
-1. Fry the `Potato` and `Onion` in the `Olive Oil` on a medium heat in the `Frying Pan`
+1. Fry the `Potato` and `Onion` in the `Olive Oil` on a **Medium Heat** in the frying pan for approximately **20 Minutes**
-   - They should be sizzling after a few minutes
+   - They should be sizzling gently
    - If they start to burn, turn down the heat
-   - Periodically turn them over every 1-2 minutes with the `Stiring Spatula`
+   - Periodically turn them over every 1-2 minutes with the spatula
-   - Cook for approximately 20 minutes until soft inside and dark brown on the outside
+   - Cook until soft inside and dark brown on the outside
-2. Add the `Spring Onions` and cook for 1 more minute
+2. Add the `Spring Onions` and cook for **1 Minute**
-3. Turn off the heat then immediately add the `Mayonnaise`, `Parsley` and `Oregano`, folding it in with the `Stiring Spatula`
+3. Turn off the heat then immediately add the `Mayonnaise`, `Parsley` and `Oregano`, folding them in with the spatula
 > Serve immediately or allow to cool in a separate container for 45-60 minutes before refrigerating
 ## Source
-Mia Troy
+Mia Troy - contact@descendingnode.com
 ## Tags
 #sides/salad<br>
 #potato #mayonnaise